 all loving committed couples, whether they consist of a woman and man, or

 two persons of the same sex.
 They are also active in promoting

 Many conservative groups have retained their beliefs that minority

 sexualities are abnormal, unnatural, chosen, and -- with some

 abhorrent, regardless of the nature of the relationship.
-Most take an active
+Most took an active

-role opposing same-sex marriage, and opposing equal human rights and
+role opposing same-sex marriage, and continue to oppose equal human rights, benefits, and

 ||Mainline denominations are experiencing a split within their membership